joelkuiper/Llamora/README.md

 This project has **several limitations** by design.
 It's important to understand them if you plan to use or extend this code:

 - **Not Scalable (Single-User Queue):** The app can only comfortably handle one chat interaction at a time.
 The LLM processing is single-threaded and queued.
 If two users ask questions simultaneously, one will wait until the other's response is done.
 This is fine for a personal assistant or small demo, but not for a multi-user or high-traffic scenario.
 Scaling would require architectural changes (e.g., running the model in a separate service or adding task workers).

-- **Minimal Error Handling:** The application doesn't have robust error management.
-If something goes wrong (like the model runs out of memory, or a bug occurs), the user will either see a generic error message in the chat or possibly a 5xx error page.
-There's no retry logic or user-friendly error feedback beyond a basic "⚠️ Error".
-Logging is also minimal (mainly non-existent).
-For a real app, you'd want better logging and error recovery.

 - **No API or External Interface:** The app doesn't expose an API for programmatic access, it's purely a web interface.
 That's fine for interactive use, but if you wanted to use this as a backend service, you'd have to add JSON endpoints or similar.